clonerohit/customers-rest-apis/README.md

 # customers-rest-apis-impl
-Implementation of Customer's REST APIs
+Exposing Customer's REST APIs in Spring Boot at the end

 This project is the implementation of REST APIs on Customer Entity using Form.